-^{3 &}quot;Port of Felixstowe rail improvements receive go-ahead" Press release from Hutchison Ports - 16th October 2017 the 21st Century.
+Sizewell B opened in the 1990s and will operate until at least the 2050s (following a licence extension).
+It followed Sizewell A, which operated for about 40 years from the late 1960s.
+Looking ahead, EDF Energy and its partner (China General Nuclear Ltd) have put forward proposals to construct, develop and operate Sizewell C, a new nuclear power station.
+This would be a major project running well into the second half of release from Hutchison Ports - 16th October 2017 the 21st Century.
 On one estimate, it could generate 25,000 roles during the construction period as well as 900 permanent new jobs once the station is operational.
 A final decision is expected well within the lifetime of this Economic Growth Plan.
 Given the scale of the scheme, this decision will be important for the future of East Suffolk's economy.